HipDysplasia/Destiny2Netlimiting-Macros/README.md

 It first limits the **3074 upload traffic**, then repeatedly swaps through completely different loadouts in order to create the desync state.

+The DualityChunk loadout layout is fixed as follows: **loadout 1 is the final Duality loadout**, while **loadouts 2, 3, and 4 are the three Lorentz Driver loadouts used in the repeated cycle**.

-The loadouts used in the cycle should be substantially different from one another:
+The cycling loadouts should be substantially different from one another:

 - Different subclass
 - Different kinetic weapon